leolani/cltl-knowledgeextraction/README.md

    mentioned above
 1. Lemmatization using NLTK
 1. Modal verbs are analyzed using the lexicon and this is stored within Perspective
-1. Checking whether some of the multi-word elements are actually collocations such as New York or ice-cream (these should be processed as one word)
+1. Checking whether the multi-word elements are actually collocations such as New York or ice-cream (these should be processed as one word)
 1. Getting semantic types of each element of the triple, and its subparts, using the manually made lexicon, WordNet lexname, Stanford NER